 The function of diuretics is mainly to help the body flush out excess salt and water from the system.
 This is required for some, for instance, persons suffering from health conditions like kidney problems or high blood pressure.
 Watermelon is a natural diuretic and is helpful in ridding the body of excess fluid in a way that does not strain the kidneys.
 In fact, when compared to furosemide (a diuretic), watermelon’s diuretic effect was found to be comparable by a mouse study.
 However, even with this study, and research backing watermelon’s diuretic prowess, it is important to remember that is not advisable to ever substitute prescription diuretics with watermelon without your doctor’s consent.

-Digestion is an important part of optimal body function and an important nutrient to this process is fibre.
-Now, fibre and water are nutrients available in watermelon and these help with digestion immensely.
-Firstly, fibre adds bulk to your stool and secondly, the water in watermelon keeps your digestive tract moving.
-These are both key to normal bowel function and can help you steer clear of nasty health complications like constipation.
+Digestion is an important part of optimal body function and an important nutrient to this process is fiber.
+Now, fiber and water are nutrients available in watermelon, and these help with digestion immensely.
+Firstly, fiber adds bulk to your stool and secondly, the water in watermelon keeps your digestive tract moving.
+These are both keys to normal bowel function and can help you steer clear of nasty health complications like constipation.

 Given all these watermelon health benefits, there is no good reason for you to skip consuming this nutritious fruit.
 Moreover, it serves as a great snack that you can have either whole or as a juice.
 In fact, watermelon is quite a common ingredient in many popular refreshing beverages and can even be tossed into salads.